 Some fall scenes in New England –

 Has anyone tried the pumpkin quesadillas?
-I plan on making those for dinner tonight.
+I plan on making these for dinner tonight.
 We just love them in our house and hope you do too if you try them.
-They were featured as Main Ingredient Monday, 20 Pumpkin Recipes over at too-much-time.
 They are a perfect weeknight recipe as they are quick, easy and delicious!

 Have a wonderful day!

 - 2 cups and 1/4 white whole wheat flour

 - 1 teaspoon baking soda